splunk/public-o11y-docs/sp-oncall/get-started/how-to-contact-splunk-on-call-support.rst

 Splunk Support Portal for the first time, `you will need to create a new Splunk login <https://www.splunk.com/en_us/page/sign_up?redirecturl=https%3A%2F%2Fwww.splunk.com%2Fen_us>`__.
-It’s an easy process, and you can take that action now:
+It's an easy process, and you can take that action now:

 1. Visit the `Splunk Support Portal <https://login.splunk.com/>`__
 2. Select “sign up”